ausseabed/merge-svp/README.md

 ## Installation

-**Note:** More detailed instructions for end users of Merge SVP are provided [here](./docs/installation.md).
-The following steps on this page are intended more for developers.
+**Note:** The process outlined below will provide a Python environment suitable to only part of the Merge SVP capability.
+Generation of synthetic SVPs requires Sound Speed Manager and all its dependencies be installed.
+Detailed instructions outlining this process are provided [here](./docs/installation.md).

 Clone the repository